anvilistas/anvil-extras/docs/guides/components/tabs.rst

 :active_background: color

     the background of the active tab.
+It is suggested you add opacity e.g. `#2196F344`

 :foreground: color
     the color of the highlight and text.
-Defaults to ``"theme:Primary 500"``
+Defaults to the apps primary color.
+Do not add opacity.

 :background: color
     the background for all tabs.
 Defaults to ``"transparent"``